bchin224/days_since_client/README.md

     - Created button for editing a single event
     - Created button for deleting an event

+1/8 - Created delete a resource functionality
+    - Created show a resource functionality

 ### User Stories
 ```md
 As a user, I want a form to sign up.